RebootJeff/rebootjeff.github.io/source/_posts/2013-09-14-coding-bootcamp-research-admissions-part2.markdown

 Then, they asked me some questions.
 At the end of the interview, [HackR staff] did a quick recap, explaining that HackR has three objectives for first-round interviews:

 1. Set my expectations - They wanted to make sure I knew that their program is no joke; it's seriously intense
 2. Gauge my motivation/drive - They wanted to see how much self-teaching I've done
 3. Check my financial situation - They wanted to hear how I planned to pay the high tuition

 My first HackR interview was scheduled for 1 hour, but it lasted for at least 1.5 hours because I asked a crapload of questions.
-By the time I interviewed with them, I was already extra excited about them because of [their thoughtful responses to Quora questions](http://www.quora.com/Hack-Reactor) and [student/alumni blogs](http://kevinhamiltonsmith.com/hack-reactor-student-blogs/).
+Before I interviewed with them, I was already extra excited about them because of some hype from [student/alumni blogs](http://kevinhamiltonsmith.com/hack-reactor-student-blogs/) and [their thoughtful responses to Quora questions](http://www.quora.com/Hack-Reactor).
 So I put in extra effort into preparing my questions.
 [HackR staff] showed more interest in my candidacy-for-HackR-student when I started asking a lot of good questions that [HackR X] couldn't answer.

 Side note: [HackR staff] appeared surprised when I asked him about their refund policy.
 That's ironic when you consider that [their own blog suggests you ask all bootcamps about refunds](http://hackreactor.com/developer-bootcamp-contracts).

 After the first interview, I was told to complete a coding challenge at home before my second interview.
-I was full of confidence and empty of any commitments, so I scheduled my second interview to take place a few days after my first interview.
+I was full of confidence and empty of any commitments, so I scheduled my second interview to take place four days after my first interview.
 That didn't leave me with much time, but [HackR staff] assured me that it would only take about 8 hours to complete.

 ### Here comes the pain

 It took me *at least* 8 hours.
-I was instructed to go through [Code School's tutorial on Google Chrome dev tools](http://discover-devtools.codeschool.com/).
-The challenge was quirky.
-It's hard to explain, but it's certainly unique in its presentation.
+First, I was instructed to go through [Code School's tutorial on Google Chrome dev tools](http://discover-devtools.codeschool.com/).
+Then, things got quirky.
+It's hard to explain, but the challenge included some unique presentation.
 You'll have to explore it yourself.
 However, I'm not entirely praising it because the instructions felt somewhat vague even after reading the additional tips they provided.
 I remember reading a student blog that claimed **HackR purposefully makes certain instructions vague or certain code buggy just to keep you on your toes.** Too bad I forgot the name of the blog, so I can't give you a link.

 Anyway, I had to teach myself basic AJAX.
-I already taught myself basic jQuery, which was a required technology for the challenge.
+I already taught myself basic jQuery, which was also a required technology for the challenge.
 Unfortunately, I didn't have a very good understanding of AJAX.
-I got my code to work, but one particular feature worked after some guesswork.
+I got my code to work, but one particular feature functioned only after some guesswork.
 I didn't truly know how that feature worked.
-Moreover, I could sense my app was only about 95% correct. **My brain told me this was ok, but my heart told me to go cry like the weakling that I am.**
+Moreover, I could sense my app was only about 98% correct. **My brain told me this was ok, but my heart told me to go cry like the weakling that I am.**

 My second-round interview was a somewhat disjointed experience.
 At first, I was interviewed by Hacker-in-Residence [HackR Y].
 Once again, I felt like I had over-stepped my bounds.
 When [HackR Y] asked me about my experience with the AJAX + jQuery challenge, I interpreted the moment as an opportunity to ask him to help me get my code 100% correct.
 We spent more than a few minutes on it before he decided it was time to move on.
 As it turned out, the interview was supposed to focus on new challenges, not the AJAX + jQuery challenge.
+That was an unpleasant surprise (considering the effort I spent overcoming its difficulties).

 I began programming solutions to the new challenges, which involved pretty simple functions.
-However, throughout the interview, [HackR Y] would leave to deal with a phone call.
+However, throughout the interview, [HackR Y] randomly left to deal with a phone call.
 He described it as "the most important phone call of my life" so the man was not investing much attention into my interview.
 I didn't hold it against him.

 Eventually, [HackR Z], another Hacker-in-Residence took over [HackR Y]'s interviewing duties. **This is where I got my ass beat.** [HackR Z] asked me to rewrite the functions I had just completed in a way that reused one after the other.
 Not only that, but the rewrite challenge also required the functions to accept functions as parameters.
 All of this can be described as Functional Programming, a computer science concept I had never heard of before.

 I managed to make a function that called another function while passing it a function.
 Hot damn.
-Then I was told to go another layer deeper. **My brain basically said, "[DO NOT WANT](http://knowyourmeme.com/memes/do-want-do-not-want)."** I was abandoned by my own brain.
+Then I was told to go another layer deeper. **My brain replied, "[DO NOT WANT](http://knowyourmeme.com/memes/do-want-do-not-want)."** I was abandoned by my own brain.
 I guess most people would call it "panic" but it just felt like I couldn't think.
 It could almost be described as ignorant bliss if not for the soul-crushing disappointment that accompanied it.

 [HackR Z] was cool about it.
 He guided me through a solution, then he brought me to a <del>beautiful backyard under false pretenses to put me out of my misery</del> conference room so we could talk more.
-I proceeded to ask him a ton of questions, some of which I had already asked [HackR X] to answer (I wanted to get multiple perspectives for certain questions). **I got the impression that [HackR Z] was not just cool, he was chill as fuck.**
+I proceeded to ask him a ton of questions, some of which I had already asked [HackR X] to answer (I wanted to get multiple perspectives for certain questions). **I got the impression that [HackR Z] was not just cool, he was chill as shiiit.**

 Not only was [HackR Z] chill, but he also did something particularly considerate.
 The first thing he did upon closing the conference room door behind us was give me immediate feedback.
 He straight-up told me not to worry about my brain fart during the live coding session because he felt the whole ordeal qualified as a great interview.

 I don't casually throw around the word "epic" like many of my peers do, but [HackR Z] basically **excorcised the feeling of dread from my mind.** And it felt epic.
 The feeling of dread felt epic, and the feeling of that toxicity evaporating felt even more epic.
-Epic, epic, *EPIC!*
+Epic, epic, *EPIC!* Actually, now I feel weird about the word "epic" again.

 # RocketU is new and eager